 These connectors support the provided IDE hard disk ribbon cable.
 After connecting the single end to the board, connect the two plugs at the other end to your hard disk(s).
-If you install two hard disks, you must configure the second drive to Slave mode by setting its jumper accordingly.
-Please refer to the documentation of your hard disk for the jumper settings.
-BIOS now supports SCSI device or IDE CD-ROM bootup (see "HDD Sequence SCSI/IDE First" & "Boot Sequence" in the BIOS Features Setup of the BIOS SOFTWARE) (Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).
+If you install two hard disks, you must set the second drive to Slave mode.
+Refer to the documentation of your hard disk for the jumper settings.
+BIOS now supports SCSI device or IDE CD-ROM bootup (see HDD Sequence SCSI/IDE First & Boot Sequence in the BIOS Features Setup of the BIOS SOFTWARE) (Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).